Calimero Client SDKs¶

 # List all contexts

-contexts = await client.list_contexts()
+contexts = client.list_contexts()

 # Get specific context

-context = await client.get_context(context_id)
+context = client.get_context(context_id)

 # Create new context

-context = await client.create_context(
+context = client.create_context(

 protocol="near",